jazzhlam/jazzlamportfolio/essays/ai-use-reflection.md

 ### Final Project

 I used AI a lot for the final project.
 There was a lot of things to implement and do and not enough time in the day to balance it.
-All code was throughly checked through both test cases, compatability tests on many different branches before merging to main.
+All code was thoroughly checked through both test cases, compatibility tests on many different branches before merging to main.
 The base ideas and snippets of code was used to help.

 ### Learning a Concept/Tutorial